AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ### 3. Customize the mapping file

-The mapping functions within the mapping file defines how chain data is transformed into the optimised GraphQL entities that we previously defined in the schema.graphql file.
+The mapping functions within the mapping file define how chain data is transformed into the optimised GraphQL entities that we previously defined in the schema.graphql file.
 Navigate to the default mappingHandler.ts file in the src/mappings directory and customise the functions using Typescript.

-The starter project contains example mapping functions that extract standard data such as block height, contract addresses along with other parameters specific to the contract being indexed.
+The starter project contains example mapping functions that extract standard data such as block height, and contract addresses along with other parameters specific to the contract being indexed.

 ## Build Your Project